Bernard Nussbaum, embattled White House counsel under Clinton, dies at 84

 “This is not a person who believes in the Washington maxim of don’t let your true feelings show, be super-conscious of every conversation you have,” Ron Klain, then an associate White House counsel and now President Biden’s chief of staff, told The Washington Post in 1993.
 “In a city of bland characters, Bernie Nussbaum is not a bland character.
 He’s lox and bagels in a turkey-on-wheat-bread town.”

 Mr. Nussbaum was credited with helping Clinton choose Janet Reno as attorney general, Louis J. Freeh as FBI director and Ruth Bader Ginsburg as a justice for the Supreme Court.
-But his detractors noted that Mr. Nussbaum sometimes did not note the political liabilities of proposed nominees.
+But his detractors noted that Mr. Nussbaum sometimes overlooked the political liabilities of proposed nominees.

 A federal judge he had recommended as attorney general, Kimba M. Wood, had to withdraw when it was learned that she had hired an undocumented immigrant to provide child care.
 The nomination of Lani Guinier to lead the Justice Department’s civil rights division was scuttled after conservatives lambasted her writings on voting rights and racial matters.

-Clinton had promised to run an ethical, transparent White House, but early in his administration questions arose over an investment he and his wife had made in an Arkansas real estate development company called Whitewater.
+Clinton had promised to run an ethical, transparent White House, but early in his administration he came under scrutiny over an investment he and his wife had made in an Arkansas real estate development company called Whitewater.
 Two of their partners in the venture, James and Susan McDougal, were later convicted of conspiracy and fraud over a failed savings and loan they operated, called Madison Guaranty.
 The Clintons sold their interest in Whitewater after the 1992 election and were never linked to the savings and loan, but some Republican lawmakers sought to keep the matter before the public.

 Mr. Nussbaum, meanwhile, faced criticism for acting more like the president’s personal attorney than as an independent adviser on ethics and the law.
 He came under increasing fire after his deputy counsel, Vincent W. Foster Jr., was found dead from a gunshot wound on July 20, 1993.